zefhemel/matterless/README.md

   events occur.
 * `job`: for defining long-running background processes that for instance connect to external systems, and trigger events as a result.
+* `library`: for defining reusable modules (deno only supported for now) that will be available in every job and function in the app.
 * `events`: for mapping events to functions to be triggered.
 There are certain built-in events that will automically trigger under certain conditions (e.g. when writing to the data store, or when certain URLs are called on Matterless’s HTTP Gateway).